Welcome to Friends of the Settle Carlisle Line free guided walks

 A pdf-format version of the current leaflet can be downloaded via the attachment link at the bottom of this page or click here for the full list of walks foscl.org.uk/guided-walks

-All of our free walks start and finish from stations on the Leeds - Settle - Carlisle Line and do not require a car.
+All of our free walks start and/or finish from stations on the Leeds - Settle - Carlisle Line and do not require a car.
 There is no need to book in advance so just buy your train ticket and meet us at the station!
 Often, they are linear walks where the route takes us from one station to another which makes it more of an adventure!
-Our volunteers lead walks on all Saturdays and some Sundays from April to September.
+Our volunteers lead walks throughout the year with a fuller programme during the summer months.

 So, leave the car at home, put down that guide book and map and get on the train!
 We look forward to you joining us to explore the beautiful countryside and experience a wonderful trip on the fantastic Settle Carlisle line.